obassett/100-days-of-code/log.md

 **Thoughts:**: Life sometimes makes it challenging to set aside time.
 Heopfully that will get easier as the habit forms... having an 8 month old however means late evenings are typically it for me.
 Need to work on making sure I am ready to go.

 **Link to work:** [Twitter Analysis (https://github.com/obassett/twitter-analysis)]

+### Day 4:July 16, 2018
+#####

+**Today's Progress**:  Wrote python to create Kinesis Stream so that I can create it at the beginning of hte day to cut my AWS costs while I am playing - Put it basic checking to make sure a stream with that name doesn't already exist.
+Also created deletion script.

+**Thoughts:**:  It was interesting to read that [-1:] would return the last value of a list, and that if it was an empty list it would return an empty value rather than an exception.
+However meant that it was returning a list object rather than the string element.
+This took me a while to figure out that it was the : causing that.

+**Link to work:** [Twitter Analysis (https://github.com/obassett/twitter-analysis)]